-One of the absolutely monoliths in the world of cult classics, Showgirls opened on this day in 1995.
+One of the absolute monoliths in the world of cult classics, Showgirls opened on this day in 1995.
 Over the last twenty-five years, I’ve thought a lot about why I love Showgirls so much and I’ve come to realize it’s basically this: life is a big, epic, chaotic mess and the film masterfully, hilariously, and unflinchingly reflects this.
 There’s something deeply human about Nomi Malone’s journey through the bright lights and eye-opening immorality of the Vegas Strip.

 In my circle of friends, online and IRL, I happily lay claim to the role of Showgirls defender and apologist.
 My friend Breanna from Heavy Horror is also helplessly, irrationally in love with Paul Verhoeven’s misunderstood cult classic.
 Those of us who love it are tired of having to defend it and ourselves.
 We’re over it.
 We just love the movie, and if you don’t, that’s cool too.
 In my experience, fans of this movie are lovely, passionate folks with high integrity and excellent taste.
 Looks like I just low-key complimented myself, oops!